Mobile security: Reducing your risk of fraud and scams

 If you receive a direct message, follow or friend request from someone you don’t know, be careful.
 Hackers often use social media platforms to socially engineer targets so that they can thereafter engage in direct communications that contain malicious links that can compromise mobile devices and computers.
-If you don’t recognize the person or the link looks fishy, don’t respond.
+If you don’t recognize the person or the link looks suspicious, don’t respond.
 Delete the message, request or tweet.

 Strangers aren’t all you have to worry about.
-Hackers will check to see who you are friends with, then make duplicate profiles for them.
-So if your Aunt Molly sends you a message asking for money or trying to get you to click on a link, check with her first to confirm if it’s real or fraudulent.
+Hackers will check to see who you are friends with, then impersonate them.
+So if your Aunt Molly reaches out to you asking for money or trying to get you to click on a link, check with her first to confirm if it’s real or fraudulent.